ibm-cloud-docs/Cloudant/transaction-engine/pricing-te.md

 {: #pricing-examples-te}

 Let's assume you're building a mobile app with {{site.data.keyword.cloudant_short_notm}} and don't yet know the capacity that you might need.
-In this case, we recommend that you start with the lowest provisioned throughput capacity and increase it as needed by your application's usage over time. {{site.data.keyword.cloudant_short_notm}} bills pro-rated hourly and changing the provisioned throughput capacity doesn't incur downtime.
+In this case, start with the lowest provisioned throughput capacity and increase it as needed by your application's usage over time. {{site.data.keyword.cloudant_short_notm}} bills pro-rated hourly and changing the provisioned throughput capacity doesn't incur downtime.